guillesanbri/ivy/README.rst

 ------------

 We believe that everyone can contribute and make a difference.
-Whether it's writing code 💻, fixing bugs 🐛, or simply sharing feedback 💬, your contributions are definitely valued and appreciated 🙌
+Whether it's writing code 💻, fixing bugs 🐛, or simply sharing feedback 💬, your contributions are definitely welcome and appreciated 🙌

 Check out all of our open tasks, and find out more info in our `Contributing <https://lets-unify.ai/ivy/contributing.html>`_ guide in the docs!